 - I always add a sprinkle of fresh chopped parsley on top of the cheese before melting.
 It melts into the cheese and makes the parm look good.

-- Bake the parm long enough for the cheese to melt without it getting burnt.
+- Bake the eggplant parmesan long enough for the cheese to melt without it getting burnt.
 Off course unless you like crispy burnt edges on your cheese… it’s your dinner after all.

 Do I have to cut the eggplant lengthways?